On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Universal representation via quantized networks

-From \cref{eq:univ_approx_indc}, it is easy to observe that if we can implement $\gamma\times\indc{\mcC}{\bfx}$ for arbitrary $\gamma\in\Qps$ using a $\sigma$ quantized network, then $\sigma$ quantized networks can universally approximate.
-However, as we observed in the necessary condition for universal approximation in \cref{thm:necessity}, not all activation functions can implement every $\gamma\times\indc{\mcC}{\bfx}$ (if they could, networks using any activation function would universally approximate).
+From \cref{eq:univ_approx_indc}, it is easy to observe that if we can implement \tcv{ } for arbitrary $\gamma\in\Qps$ using a $\sigma$ quantized network, then $\sigma$ quantized networks can universally represent.
+However, as we observed in the necessary condition for universal representation in \cref{thm:necessity}, not all activation functions can implement every $\gamma\times\indc{\mcC}{\bfx}$ (if they could, quantized networks using any activation function would universally represent).
 Hence, in this section, we derive a sufficient condition on activation functions $\sigma$ and $\Qps$ under which we can implement $\gamma\times\indc{\mcC}{\bfx}$ for all $\gamma\in\Qps$.

 The rest of this section is organized as follows: we first introduce a class of activation functions and $\Qps$ that we focus on; then, we characterize a class of $\gamma\in\Qps$ such that $\sigma$ quantized network can implement $\gamma\times\indc{\mcC}{\bfx}$.
 Using this, we next formalize our sufficient condition.
-We also verify whether quantized networks under practical activation functions and quantization setups can universally approximate using our sufficient condition.
+We also verify whether quantized networks under practical activation functions and quantization setups can universally represent using our sufficient condition.
 We lastly discuss the necessity of our sufficient condition.